lnaranjo/oscar-cardenas/courses/DesignPatternsInJavaScript/notebook/en/builder.md

 - Instead, it opts for piecemeal construction.
 - Builder provides an API for constructing an object step-by-step

+## Considerations

+- A builder is a separate component for building an object
+- Can either give a builder an initializer or return it via a static function
+- To make builder fluent, retun self
+- Different faces of an object can be build with different builders working in tandem via a base class

 ## Examples

 ### Builder Basic Example